simplexlab/collectd_logstash_kibana/README.markdown

 ... if started then stop it, as it needs to be configured properly: sudo service logstash stop

-sudo service logstash-web stop ... this is not needed ... to stop logstash-web from starting on boot: sudo mv /etc/init/logstash-web.conf /etc/init/logstash-web.conf.ORIGINAL
+sudo service logstash-web stop ... this service is not needed ... to stop logstash-web from starting on boot: sudo mv /etc/init/logstash-web.conf /etc/init/logstash-web.conf.ORIGINAL